Puneeth1996/3VIEW1-1-2020/Readme.txt

 Working on contact form
 hopefully the email functionality works when the code is setup live instead of the localhost server.

+Till 12.30 pm

+From 12.30 pm onwards

+1. Its time to wire Front For Single News Page

+2. Its time to implement one search bar type functionality.